tempestrock/todos/docu/initial-setup-prod-env.md

 ```

 As you see, in `uat` the incoming requests are mapped from port 8080 to port 8081.
-This also means that you should have some kind of reverse proxy or load balancer
+This is where the reverse proxy or load balancer needs to do the mapping.
-in front of the app.
-(In my case, the Nginx Proxy Manager is doing that for me.)

 #### `run-app.sh`